AtharvRN/AtharvRN/README.md

 <h1 align="center">Hi 👋, I'm Atharv</h1>
-<h3 align="center">I am Final Year Undergrad in the Department of  <a href="https://ee.iith.ac.in//">Electrical Engineering</a>  at  <a href="https://iith.ac.in/">IIT Hyderabad</a>  .I am interested in Deep-Learning.
-I am new to the field and am currently exploring Self-Supervised Learning in Images.
-I am also interested in Natural Language Processing -Specifically - RAG, Vector Databases.
-Feel free to reach out to me if you have an interesting project idea or want to work with me</h3>
+<h3 align="center">I graduated from the <a href="https://iith.ac.in/">IIT Hyderabad</a> in 2024 with a Bachelor in Technology in <a href="https://ee.iith.ac.in//">Electrical Engineering</a>  at   .I am interested in Computer Vision - especially in Biomedical AI and Self Supervised Learning.
+I am currently an Associate AI Engineer in Netradyne.
+I started working June 2024.
+I work with the Device Analytics team.
+We work on ADAS, Driver Monitoring and much more.
+I work closely with Python/C++, Makefiles, Cross-Compilers etc. I am currently working on a project which involves using the Qualcomm’s [fastcv](https://www.qualcomm.com/developer/software/qualcomm-fastcv-sdk) library on their Hexagon DSP.</h3>